9 free things to do in Milan for budget travelers

 If you only have time to visit one ruin in Milan, the Colonne di San Lorenzo is a must-visit, with the remains of 16 Roman columns, an amphitheater, and a bath house.

-Colonne di San Lorenzo, Corso di Porta Ticinese, 20123 Milano.
-Open daily, 24 hours.
+Corso di Porta Ticinese, 20123 Milan

 Photo: Wikimedia Commons

-Learn about the history of Milan’s fashion at Palazzo Morando, one of the top free museums in Milan
+Learn about the history of Milan’s fashion at Palazzo Morando, one of the top free museums in Milan.

 Milan is a dream for lovers of free museums.
 At Palazzo Morando, explore Milanese fashion in an 18th-century palace.
 The Triennale Design Museum gardens showcase contemporary statues by artists like Giorgio de Chirico.
 The Museo del Risorgimento houses Napoleon’s crown and scepter, and the Mudec Museum’s African artwork tells the story of Italy’s colonial ties.